2014 Auburn Tigers football team

 The 2014 Auburn Tigers football team represented Auburn University in the 2014 NCAA Division I FBS football season.
 The team was coached by Gus Malzahn, who was in his second season as head coach at Auburn.
 The Tigers played their home games at Jordan–Hare Stadium in Auburn, Alabama and competed in the Western Division of the Southeastern Conference (SEC).
 They finished the season 8–5, 4–4 in SEC play to finish in a tie for fourth place in the Western Division.
 They were invited to the Outback Bowl where they lost to Wisconsin.

 Before the season

-Previous season

-The 2013 Auburn Tigers football team had a big turnaround in Gus Malzahn's inaugural year as head coach, finishing 12–2 after 3–9 campaign in 2012.
-The season included last-minute victories against Mississippi State and Texas A&M and particularly stunning games against rival Georgia, in the game dubbed the Prayer at Jordan–Hare, as well as against in-state rival Alabama, in the game dubbed The Kick Six.
-The win over Alabama earned Auburn a spot in the SEC Championship Game.

-The Tigers became Southeastern Conference champions after defeating Missouri in the SEC Championship Game and earned a bid to the BCS National Championship Game against Florida State.
-There Auburn lost to Florida State, 34–31, after a late lead-changing touchdown pass by the Seminoles with 13 seconds left in the game.
-The Tigers finished the season ranked #2 in both the AP and Coaches polls.

-Shortly after the season, Heisman Trophy finalist junior running back Tre Mason—who broke Bo Jackson's school record for rushing yards in a single season—as well as redshirt sophomore left tackle Greg Robinson declared their intentions to forgo their remaining eligibility and enter the NFL Draft.
+Shortly after the season, Heisman Trophy finalist junior running back Tre Mason—who broke Bo Jackson's school record for rushing yards in a single season—as well as redshirt sophomore left tackle Greg Robinson declared their intentions to forgo their remaining eligibility and enter the NFL draft.

 Recruiting class

 The Tigers notched their fifth consecutive recruiting class ranked within the top 10 nationally.
 Five signees enrolled prior to spring practice, while the rest enrolled in the summer.